tboy1337/netcut/README.md

    - Check if the interface is up and active

 3. **Gateway Detection Failure**
-   - Manually specify the gateway IP and MAC addresses
+   - If auto-detection fails, manually specify the gateway IP using --gateway-ip
    - Verify network connectivity
    - Check if the gateway is responding to ARP requests
+   - Ensure your system's network configuration is correct

+4. **MAC Address Detection Issues**
+   - If gateway MAC detection fails, specify it manually using --gateway-mac
+   - Verify that the gateway IP is correct
+   - Check for firewall rules that might block ARP requests

 ## License